 European Union (EU) | 14.1% |

-Japan is ramping up CCS to decarbonize its hydrogen supply chain and fossil-based industrial output.
+Japan market is ramping up CCS to decarbonize its hydrogen supply chain and fossil-based industrial output.
 The government is funding CO₂ capture from ammonia and LNG plants, with storage partnerships extending into Indonesia and Malaysia.
 Mitsubishi Heavy Industries is scaling up modular capture units for export.

 Country | CAGR (2025 to 2035) |